2.1 Institutional Policy on Sex-Based Harassment

 This policy applies campus-wide and sets forth behavioral expectations for all.
 However, the applicable investigatory and disciplinary procedure that will be applied in a particular case depends on whether the accused is a student, a faculty member, an employee, or a non-community member.
 If a complaint is made under this policy, the following will apply:

-• A complaint against a student will be referred to the Office of Judicial Affairs (607-274-3375) and processed in accordance with the Student Conduct Code (Section 7.1.2 of the Policy Manual).
+- A complaint against a student will be referred to the Office of Student Conduct and Community Affairs (607-274-3375) and processed in accordance with the Student Conduct Code (Section 7.1.2 of the Policy Manual).

-In cases where the individual has more than one status with the College (such as a student who is also employed with the College, or any employee who takes courses at the College), the College will determine in its discretion which status is primary; in such a situation, sanctions imposed may include both sanctions related to each status.
+In cases where the individual has more than one status with the College (such as a student who is also employed with the College, or any employee who takes courses at the College), the College will reasonably determine which status is primary and apply resolution procedures accordingly.
 A non-member of the College community may make a report that a College community member has violated this policy.
-A non-community member’s complaint will be processed in accordance with the applicable disciplinary procedure (above).
+A non-community member’s complaint will be processed in accordance with the applicable disciplinary procedures (described above).

 The possible sanctions that can be imposed as a result of determination of responsibility for a violation of this policy follow the same range of sanctions available for any policy violation at Ithaca College.
 The College reserves the right to summarily remove an individual from College housing or from the College campus pending a judicial hearing when such action is necessary to ensure the protection and welfare of the College community.